romene/Naturaily-netlify/_career/growth-hacker.md

   - Maintaining publication calendar
   - Staying in touch with media partners and bloggers
   - >-
-    Using to Google Analytics to spot trends and create better traffic gaining strategies
+    Using Google Analytics to spot trends and create better traffic gaining strategies
   - Deploying link building strategies
   - Enhancing brand awareness